Sensory Systems and Physiological Functioning

 1. Describe the basic anatomy and physiology of the major human body systems.

-2. Understand the basic functions of the visual and hearing systems and their role in the development of perception and cognition.
+2. Identify the basic functions of the visual and hearing systems and their role in the development of perception and cognition.

 3. Interpret clinical and functional vision reports within the context of physiological mechanisms.

-4. Understand the role of genetics and hereditary disorders in sensory impairment and deafblindness.
+4. Describe the role of genetics and hereditary disorders in sensory impairment and deafblindness.

 1. The human body: an orientation.

 2. Introduction to human body systems and physiological functioning: skeletal, muscular, nervous, cardiovascular and respiratory.

 3. Anatomy and physiology of the visual and auditory systems.

 5. Interpretation of clinical and functional vision assessments.

 6. Hereditary and genetic disorders impacting vision and/or hearing.

 |Modes of Delivery||External Mode|

 |Contact Hours||Self Directed Learning: for 10 hour(s) per Week for 13 weeks|

 |Timetables||2015 Course Timetables for EDUC6066|